multiplexcuriosus/monkey_robot_codebase/README.md

 1. Install Ubuntu 20.04 Server on the RPP.
 2. Setup a static IP on the RPP.
 3. Install ROS on the RPP.
-4. Set the ROS Environment Variables.
+4. Setup the ROS Environment Variables.
 5. Install MoveIt on the RPP.
 6. Generate a Moveit Config Package.

 ## Install Ubuntu 20.04 Server on the RPP
 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash a Ubuntu 20.04 Server Distribution to the Raspberry Pi (RPP).
 The image used during the thesis can be found [here](https://old-releases.ubuntu.com/releases/20.04/).
-The RPP Imager will offer you to include the SSID and password of a local network in the image to be flashed.
-Doing that is very useful, since you can then directly ssh into the RPP after inserting the sd card with the burned image.
+The RPP Imager will offer you to include the SSID and password of a local network in the image to be flashed, which can be useful to already set at this stage.

 ## Setup a static IP on the RPP
 1. SSH into the RPP